akvorado/akvorado/docs/configuration.md

 Classifier rules are written using [expr][].

-Sampler classifiers gets the classifier IP address and its hostname.
+Exporter classifiers gets the classifier IP address and its hostname.
 If they can make a decision, they should invoke one of the `Classify()` functions with the target group as an argument.
-Calling this function makes the sampler part of the provided group.
+Calling this function makes the exporter part of the provided group.
 Evaluation of rules stop on first match.
 The accessible variables and functions
 are:

-- `Sampler.IP` for the sampler IP address
+- `Exporter.IP` for the exporter IP address
-- `Sampler.Name` for the sampler name
+- `Exporter.Name` for the exporter name
-- `Classify()` to classify sampler to a group
+- `Classify()` to classify exporter to a group

-Interface classifiers gets the following information and, like sampler classifiers, should invoke one of the `Classify()` functions to make a
+Interface classifiers gets the following information and, like exporter classifiers, should invoke one of the `Classify()` functions to make a
 decision:

-- `Sampler.IP` for the sampler IP address
+- `Exporter.IP` for the exporter IP address
-- `Sampler.Name` for the sampler name
+- `Exporter.Name` for the exporter name
 - `Interface.Name` for the interface name
 - `Interface.Description` for the interface description
 - `Interface.Speed` for the interface speed